A-Taak/weather4me/README.md

 # Weather Forecast Application

+Visit application out at https://A-taak.github.io/weather4me

-This application was made using React.js, can be ran by cloning the repo and using command 'npm start'
+This application was made using React.js, can be ran by cloning the repo and using command 'npm start', if link above does not work.

+NOTE: Application uses API for search bar on basic plan, if error occurs about day rate limit exceeded, just refresh page and try again.

 ## Available Scripts